belouve/open-brain-holocron/README.md

 EXECUTIVE SUMMARY
 2-3 sentences on the overall threat landscape this month.

-PRIORITY: FINTECH & FINANCIAL SECTOR THREATS
+PRIORITY: [EDIT TO YOUR INDUSTRY] FINTECH & FINANCIAL SECTOR THREATS
-Lead with anything directly relevant to financial technology, payment systems, or financial data.
+Example: FINTECH & FINANCIAL SECTOR, MEDICAL SECTOR, INDUSTRIAL CONTROLS SECTOR Lead with anything directly relevant to (EDIT FOR YOUR SECTOR TERMS!!!): financial technology, payment systems, or financial data.
 For each: threat name, what it does, why it matters, recommended action.

 ELEVATED THREATS — BROADER LANDSCAPE
 Other significant threats worth awareness.
 Same format.

 ACTION ITEMS FOR THIS TEAM
-Specific actions for compliance, testers, security awareness, or defense center.
+Specific actions for compliance, testers, security awareness, or defensive blue team.

 SOURCES CAPTURED THIS MONTH
 Brief list of what was ingested and where it came from.